goeiebook/creativelab/README.md

 ![simple circle, er, I mean a G.][simplified]

 [Here it is, live](https://www.creativelab5.com/s/m3JEdl).
 Encouraged by this, I began to edit the JSON hapazardly.
-The results were strange and fun.
-But the cycle of copy-paste-edit-copy-paste was fatiguing.
-Manually editing a JSON file is much less efficient than using the available drawing tools (such as activatePen()).
+I developed a workflow that went like this:

+1. Select boardStates field, cmd-C, shift-tab to terminal
+2. ```pbpaste | python -m json.tool > pretty.json```
+3. Edit ```pretty.json```
+4. ```jq -c . simple.json | pbcopy```
+5. Select boardStates field, cmd-V, reload page.

+The [jq](https://stedolan.github.io/jq/) tool is excellent, BTW.
+But this workflow was not very efficient.
+Still more fun than using activatePen(), however.

 ---